resilientdev007/chatbot-automation/README.md

     ![](screenshots/docker_pull.gif)

 2. **Run the Docker container**:
+    Make sure you have a reports directory in your local

     (when building locally)
     ```sh
     docker run -e CHATBOT_USERNAME=your_username -e CHATBOT_PASSWORD=your_password -v $(pwd)/reports:/app/reports -it chatbot-automation